Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 The OpenID Connect End Session Endpoint is supported.

-A valid ID token sent in the id\_token\_hint parameter is mandatory when calling the NEB End session endpoint.
+A valid ID token sent in the id\_token\_hint parameter is mandatory when calling the Signaturgruppen Broker End session endpoint.

 Redirecting the end-user to the End Session endpoint with a valid ID token will result in the session identified by the ID token will be terminated and all clients who have actively participated in the session will have their registered Back-Channel endpoint called with a Logout Token notification.